martinos/functional_ruby_presentation/presentation.md

 ```
 ---

-Defining your curried lambda this way can be tedious.
+Defining your lambdas this way can be tedious.
 Ruby offers a solution for that.

 Anyone ?